hashicorp/terraform-provider-vault/website/docs/r/aws_auth_backend_login.md

 * `nonce` - (Optional) The unique nonce to be used for login requests.
 Can be set to a user-specified value, or will contain the server-generated value once a token is issued.
-EC2 instances can only acquire a single token until the whitelist is tidied again unless they keep track of this nonce.e
+EC2 instances can only acquire a single token until the whitelist is tidied again unless they keep track of this nonce.

 * `iam_http_request_method` - (Optional) The HTTP method used in the signed IAM request.